singingwolfboy/netlify-home/_posts/2015-10-20-netlify-news-no-6.md

 thumbnail: /uploads/http2-1.png
 cmsUserSlug: ""
 date: 2015-10-20
-tags: null
+tags:
+  - netlify
+  - newsletter
+  - https
+  - ssl
+  - cdn
+  - urls
 ---

-Hi Everyone!
+Hi Everyone

 Hope you’re having a great week.

 We'll get right to it.

 ## HTTP2.0
 As one of the very first CDNs to roll this out to all clients netlify CDN now supports HTTP 2.0 out of the box!!
 HTTP2 is enabled for all sites using HTTPS.